 The focus of the Conpokal instrument is to provide users with the ability to collect optical and force-based information on live biomaterials in a liquid environment, simultaneously and on the same cell or feature.
 This work explicitly describes how to perform these experiments in liquid, a natural home for many biomaterials, although, dry experiments can still be performed using the instrumentation.
 With samples prepared in Petri dishes, the dish height is a limitation.
 Due to the configuration of the glass block that holds the AFM cantilever, the side walls of the dishes must be under 10 mm in height; if the dish is too tall, the instrument will not be able to lower the AFM tip to the surface of the sample or the substrate.

 Although there is a limitation for sample size, there is no limitation with the instrument or software capabilities with regard to a time delay.
 Simultaneous confocal and AFM is possible with the right factors in place.
 The limitation that contributes to its near simultaneous capability refers to the noise that is generated when performing certain confocal microscopy functions and atomic force microscopy functions simultaneously.
 The vibrations from the motors that move the microscope objective during collection of a z stack will be added to the signal from the AFM probe tip during its motion.
 The noise will be enhanced by an oil objective, as the motors move up and down in the z direction to illuminate sequential planes in the sample.
 Therefore, the recommended protocol includes sequential collection of AFM scans and confocal z stack images.
 Simultaneous CLSM and AFM would require stationary imaging with the confocal, however, with the current technique, the delay time for the two instruments could be as short as tens of seconds.
-The actual time to switch from AFM operation to confocal imaging was around 2-4 minutes for the images collected in Figures 2A and 4B.
+The actual time to switch from AFM operation to confocal imaging was around 2 – 4 minutes for the images collected in Figures 2A and 4B.
 This value was determined by subtracting the two image collection time periods from the total time of 33 minutes, which includes the time to begin and complete the AFM scan, switch instrument modes to activate confocal imaging, and begin and complete the confocal image z stack.

 The future of Conpokal aims to explore new structure-function relationships in addition to keen insight of single cell processes.
 For example, experimentation of in situ drug treatments on cell or bacterial samples to determine the effects of cell elasticity would be an advancement to the fields of biomaterials, biology, and biomechanics.
 Treatment therapy into the sample dish while imaging and probing would provide knowledge of how the sample responds to therapeutics in a live and carefully controlled environment, over time.
 Incorporating a new drug or environmental challenge would broaden the understanding of how the cytoskeleton or organelle location affects locomotion, topology, stiffness, etc. Another potential advancement of Conpokal is the ability to have complete environmental control of the system.
 The current Conpokal mentioned in this protocol is housed inside of an acoustic enclosure designed to reduce noise from inside of the laboratory.
 Advancement of this housing would provide the ability to test within, perhaps, one or a combination of factors, not limited to those such as a sterile environment, temperature-controlled, or even variable-gravity.
 As it stands, the Conpokal method provides an effective and useful approach for characterizing live, in-liquid biomaterials, but the future of the technique will only advance these capabilities further.